lttng/lttng-tools/CONTRIBUTING.md

     git config commit.template .commit_template

+A pre-commit hook may also be installed that will use various tools to lint stylistic errors before the commit is complete.
+This hook requires the following development tools:

+  * clang-tidy
+  * clang-format
+  * python-black
+  * python-clang

+The pre-commit hook may be installed with the following command:

+    ln -s ../../extras/pre-commit.py .git/hooks/pre-commit

 Once your changes have been committed to your local branch, you may use the [git-review](https://opendev.org/opendev/git-review) plugin to submit them directly to [Gerrit](https://review.lttng.org) using the following command: